Student Handbook: Section 5: General College Policies

 Daemen College recognized student organizations may be granted permission to conduct fundraising activities as approved by the Student Activities Office.
 The College does not permit solicitation by credit card companies on campus in any manner, including indirect affiliations with fundraising activities by student organizations.

-Anyone suspected of soliciting without administrative permission should be reported immediately to Security, the Director of Housing and Residence Life (in the case of residence halls), or to the Vice President for Student Affairs and Dean of Students (in case of other campus buildings).
+Anyone suspected of soliciting without administrative permission should be reported immediately to Campus Safety, the Director of Housing and Residence Life (in the case of residence halls), or to the Dean of Students (in case of other campus buildings).

 Daemen College is committed to serving its students effectively and responsively.
 Students with questions or complaints should communicate directly with the department or office concerned, with a view to resolving the issue as expeditiously as possible.

 Ordinarily, disputes with faculty members should be brought to the attention of the chair of the faculty member’s department or, if the dispute involves the chair, to the divisional dean.
 A student may choose to use the online Bias Report Form, if pertinent, for assistance in resolution.
-If necessary, the Associate Vice President for Academic Affairs is also available to help resolve concerns expressed by both students and faculty.
 Disputes concerning grades (including determinations of academic dishonesty) are handled exclusively in accordance with the Grade Appeal Procedure found in the College Catalog and the Student Handbook.

 Disputes with non-faculty employees should be brought to the attention of the employee’s supervisor for review and resolution.